design-hub-arc/ARCDHWebAutomator/README.md

 You will need Netbeans IDE version 8.2 with the Gradle plugin installed to run the project.
 Obviously, Java is needed to allow the project to run.
 You can use
 ```
-gradle jar
+gradle build
 ```
-to rebuild the JAR file for the project.
+from the ARCDHWebAutomator directory to rebuild the JAR file for the project.
+Note that if the command is run from any of the sub-projects, Gradle will be unable to resolve the path to sibling projects, so the build will fail.

 ## Built With